Terpz710/PiggyOutpost/README.md

 # How to set up

-* First drop the PiggyOutpost.phar into tge plugin folder
+* First drop the PiggyOutpost.phar into the plugin folder
-* Load the server so all the configurations gets loaded.
+* Load the server so all the configurations gets loaded
 * Stop the server, go into a folder called ("plugin_data") search for a folder called ("PiggyOutpost")
-* Edit the config.yml to your liking.
-Coords, World ect.
+* Edit the config.yml to your prefrence, Coords, World ect
+* Reload the server and battle on!

 **config.yml**